lllDavid/marketplace/README.md

 MARIADB_ROOT_PASSWORD=""
 ```
-To use certain features, you'll need to create a `.env` file in the /app directory with the following content:
+To use certain features, you'll need to add the following to the `.env` file :

 ```bash
 # Google OAuth credentials